 What motivates you to study English?

-Studying English without motivation is an uphill battle.
+Studying English without motivation is an uphill battle (difficult struggle).
 If you aren’t interested in English, your motivation will be very low and you will be unlikely to improve or become fluent.
 Fluency requires dedication and passion.